augcog/DTTDv1/README.md

 In this work, we create a RGB-D dataset, called Digital-Twin Track-ing Dataset (DTTD), to enable further research of the problem to extend potential solutions to longer-range in a meter scale.
 We select Microsoft Azure Kinect as the state-of-the-art time-of-flight (ToF) camera.
 In total, 103 scenes of 10 common off-the-shelf objects with rich textures are recorded, with each frame annotated with a per-pixel semantic segmentation and ground-truth object poses provided by a commercial motion capturing system.
 We also provide source code in this repository as references to data generation and annotation pipeline in our paper.

 ## Recent Update
+* 09/25/2023: We introduce a continuous work of DTTD, "Towards Subcentimeter Accuracy Digital-Twin Tracking via An RGBD-based Transformer Model and A Comprehensive Mobile Dataset" ([arXiv](https://arxiv.org/abs/2309.13570)), which proposes a novel depth-robust pose estimator as well as an iPhone Dataset (DTTDv1.1).
+The project page will be released soon.
 * 06/28/2023: DTTDv1.0 (Azure Kinect) & DTTDv1.1 (iPhone) released at [here](https://drive.google.com/drive/folders/1U7YJKSrlWOY5h2MJRc_cwJPkQ8600jbd?usp=sharing).

 ## Dataset File Structure